ishanpm/waveland-autosplitter/README.md

 # waveland-autosplitter
 A short autosplitter for the Waveland demo (https://rologfos.com/demo)

-Splits (each one is toggleable and repeats):
+Splits (each one can be toggled):
 - Enter 1-1
+- Enter any level except 1-1
 - Finish a level
 - Enter final cutscene